foos0016/Travel-Package-Purchase-Prediction/README.md

 However, this time company wants to harness the available data of existing and potential customers to make the marketing expenditure more efficient.

-You as a Data Scientist at "Visit with us" travel company have to analyze the customers' data and information to provide recommendations to the Policy Maker and Marketing Team and also build a model to predict the potential customer who is going to purchase the newly introduced travel package.
+Analyze the customers' data and information to provide recommendations to the Policy Maker and Marketing Team and also build a model to predict the potential customer who is going to purchase the newly introduced travel package.

 Objective: